 12 Bar Blues

 Group or solo singing without instrumental accompaniment.
 Some groups use their voices to emulate instruments, while others are more traditional and focus on harmonizing.
+One of the most popular a capella groups is Pentatonix.
+Check out this video of one of their most popular songs, “Mary Did You Know.”

 A directive to return to the original tempo after a deliberate deviation.